 Some oil for cooking

 1 tsp Corn Flour (mix with 2 tsp water)

-3. Place the chicken chunks and mushrooms in a bowl (Dry with kitchen towels).
+3. Place the chicken chunks and mushrooms in a bowl, pat dry with kitchen towels.
 Add in all seasoning (B) and mix well.
-Marinate at least 2 hours.
-The longer, the tastier.
-I marinate this when I soak the glutinous rice.
+Marinate at least 2 hours or overnight.

-4. Heat oil in a skillet, add garlic and spring onion(if using), fry until fragrant.
-Add in chicken mixture (reserve the sauce).
-Stir fry until cooked.
-Add in sauce and corn starch.
-Mix to combine until the sauce is thicken.
-Remove from heat.
+4. Heat oil in a skillet, add in 1 portion of garlic follow by spring onion, fry until fragrant.
+Add in chicken meat and mushrooms, reserve the marinades.
+Stir fry until almost cooked, add in marinades and corn starch solution.
+Mix to combine.
+When the sauce is thicken, remove from heat.

-5. Heat oil in a skillet, add garlic and fry until fragrant.
-Add in the seasoned glutinous rice.
-Stir fry until no more sizzling sound (but not crispy!).
+5. Heat oil in a skillet, add in the remaining garlic and fry until fragrant.
+Add in the glutinous rice.
+Stir fry until no more sizzling sound.
 Remove from heat.

-6. Lightly grease 2 bowls or aluminium foil cups with sesame oil, in each bowl/ cup, place a slice of chinese sausage, 1 mushroom and some chicken chunks as many as you like.
-Add in seasoned glutinous rice and add hot water (about 70ml each).
-Steam for 40 minutes or until cooked through.
+6. Lightly grease 3 ramekins with shallot oil/ sesame oil.
+In each ramekin, place a slice of chinese sausage, some mushrooms and chicken chunks.
+Layer with glutinous rice and add hot water (about 50ml each).
+Cover with aluminium foil, steam for 40 minutes or until cooked through.